 Mechanical energy is constant

-Mechanical energy is constant in a system that has only gravitational forces or in an otherwise idealized system — that is, one lacking dissipative forces, such as friction and air resistance, or one in which such forces can be reasonably neglected.
+Mechanical energy is constant in a system that has only gravitational forces or in an otherwise idealized system, that is it lacks dissipative forces, such as friction and air resistance, or when such forces can be reasonably neglected.

 Notes: